 The best airbrush sets usually come with multiple tips to give you more flexibility for your projects.
 If your airbrush doesn’t come with these, you can buy a set of multiple tips separately.

-A compressor provides the airflow necessary to release the paint in your airbrush and determines how you regulate the air pressure as you paint.
+The best home air compressors provide the airflow necessary to release the paint in your airbrush and determines how you regulate the air pressure as you paint.
 Some kits come with air compressors, and others require you to purchase one separately.
 You’ll want to choose your compressor based on how much noise you can tolerate, how much electrical power it needs, how much tank capacity you wish to have, and how much money you’re willing to spend.

 No matter what size compressor you choose, it is helpful when it comes with a filter to prevent condensation from getting inside the tank.
 This is especially crucial if you live in an area with a naturally humid climate.
 It’s also good to find one with a pressure regulator, so you can ensure and control optimum air output.